St Andrews museum wall graphics

 Three walls’ graphics were applied in one day

-In order, the first few segments were tacked into position.
-Ensuring that the vinyl would fit and overlaps match.
-The overlaps join the expanse of artwork and prevent vinyl shrinkage.
+The first three segments were tacked into position to ensure the vinyl would fit and the overlapped graphics match.
+The overlapping vinyl edges join the expanse of artwork and prevent vinyl shrinkage.

 Each piece was gradually squeegeed over the walls, with edges tucked and cut into the ceiling and floor.
 Electrical sockets were neatly cut around too, then heated to secure the bond.

-Lasting over twelve hours, the wall graphics were complete and the gallery was transformed.
+Lasting over twelve hours, the wall graphics were complete and the gallery was transformed into Philip Colbert’s canvas.

-Due to the pandemic of 2020, the museum’s opening was delayed with Philip’s exhibition postponed.
-Months passed and I wondered if the wall graphics would hold in the empty gallery.
+Due to the pandemic in 2020, the museum’s opening was delayed with Philip’s exhibition postponed.
+Months passed and I wondered if the wall graphics would remain bonded in the empty gallery.

 Claire and her team at Wardlaw were evaluating when to open the museum.
 At this point, more vinyl graphics were ordered for advertising the exhibition.